CollabAR-Source/Distortion/README.md

    `python .\extract_frames.py .\Distortion\Motion Blur\MotionBlur Outdoor.mp4`
 4. You should be able to see the generated folder that contains extracted images in the folder "frames".

+## 4. <span id="4">Citation</span>

+Please cite the following paper in your publications if the dataset helps your research.

+     @inproceedings{Liu20CollabAR,
+      title={{CollabAR}: Edge-assisted collaborative image recognition for mobile augmented reality }, author={Liu, Zida and Lan, Guohao and Stojkovic, Jovan and Yunfan, Zhang and Joe-Wong, Carlee and Gorlatova, Maria}, booktitle={Proceedings of the 19th ACM/IEEE Conference on Information Processing in Sensor Networks}, year={2020}
+    }

+## 5. <span id="5">Acknowledgments</span>

+The authors of this dataset are [Zida Liu](https://zidaliu.github.io/), [Guohao Lan](https://guohao.netlify.com/) and [Maria Gorlatova](https://maria.gorlatova.com/).
+This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

+Contact Information of the contributors:

+* zida.liu AT duke.edu
+* guohao.lan AT duke.edu
+* maria.gorlatova AT duke.edu

+This work is supported by the Lord Foundation of North Carolina and by NSF awards CSR-1903136 and CNS-1908051.